 A cold front moves in from the west on Thursday, bringing rain into the Tri-State as early as the morning commute.
-Periods of rain will continue through much of the day.
-Ahead of the front, warmer air moves in, pushing highs into the low 50s.
+Rain becomes more likely in the afternoon then continues the rest of the day.
+Ahead of the cold front, warmer air blows in, pushing highs into the low 50s.

 Mostly clear